jmintb/blog/content/programming_language_1.md

 ```

 Lets take it for a spin!.
-If you run `cargo run` now you should still get an error, as we have not updated which rule we use to parse this.
+Running `cargo run` should still produce an error, as we have not updated which rule we use to parse this.
 In `src/main.rs` update the parsing line to use `Rule::call`.

 ```rust